MS in Food and Hospitality Systems

 Thesis Requirements

 A FHS Masters Degree Program Committee must be identified prior to approval of the research topic for the M.S. thesis and no later than by the end of the second semester.
 An acceptable FHS M.S.
 Program Committee must include at least three graduate faculty members, at least two of whom must be from the FHS Graduate Program, including the advisor chair who must be a faculty in the track the student is in.
 The third committee member must be a graduate faculty member from MU and may or may not be from outside of the FHS Graduate Program.
-A signed M2 form which lists the names and academic programs of the committee members must be turned in to the FHS Graduate Program Coordinator by the end of the second semester of the student's graduate program for submission to the Graduate School.
+A signed M2 form which lists the names and academic programs of the committee members must be turned in to the FHS DGS by the end of the second semester of the student's graduate program for submission to the Graduate School.

 The defense for the M.S. degree program will include the following components: